zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 ## Baseline PyTorch model

-In PyTorch, using standard layers, a fully connected neural network would look as follows:
+In PyTorch, using standard layers, a fully connected neural network (FCNN) would look like this:

 ```python
 import torch